Home\Educate\Communications Tools & Resources

 Use our flyer and infographic to illustrate that Investment in water reuse builds communities that are modern, sustainable and stable—ready for families to flourish and businesses to grow.

-Water Reuse Activity Book for Students
+Water Reuse Activity Booklet

 The booklet was produced in partnership with the Project WET Foundation and the Arizona, Colorado, Florida, and Texas WateReuse State Sections.
 The booklet is available on the Project WET store